Colossal Cars Collection from Monogram (1976)

 In 1976, Monogram reinforced the notion that bigger is better with the release of its Colossal Cars collection.

-The model kits were 1/8th scale reproductions meaning they were 1/8th the actual size of the full-sized cars they were replicating.
-The large size made them easier to build and allowed Monogram to incorporate a series of realistic features, like real rubber tires, wheels that turned, liftable hoods, crank windows, and doors that opened and closed.
+The model kits were 1/8th scale reproductions, meaning they were 1/8th the actual size of the full-sized cars they replicated.
+Their large size made them easier to build and allowed Monogram to incorporate a realistic features, such as rubber tires, turning wheels, liftable hoods, crank windows, and doors that opened and closed.

-Unlike their smaller counterparts, a Colossal Car’s parts were all moulded in colour.
-This paint-free approach reduced the build time immensely and allowed children to play with their creations without waiting for paint to dry.
+Unlike smaller model kits of the era, Colossal Car’s parts were moulded in colour.
+This paint-free approach reduced build time and allowed children to play with their completed models without waiting for paint to dry.

-Monogram released three Colossal Cars that were replicas of trendy full-sized counterparts:
+Monogram released three Colossal Cars based on contemporary full-sized vehicles:

-Big “T” Street Rod: The kit was modelled after the iconic Ford Model T Roadster.
-Over 16 ½-inches long, it was equipped with rubber tires, a Chev 327 V-8 engine, cowl lamps, a winged Boyce MotoMeter, and a working steering wheel.
+Big “T” Street Rod: Modelled after the Ford Model T Roadster, the kit measured over 16 ½-inches long and featured rubber tires, a Chev 327 V-8 engine, cowl lamps, a winged Boyce MotoMeter, and a working steering wheel.

-’65 Corvette Sting Ray: At over 22-inches long, the Grand Touring Car came with a detailed engine chassis and suspension, luxurious interior and instrument cluster, steerable front wheels, and a hood that opened.
+’65 Corvette Sting Ray: Measuring over 22-inches long, the Grand Touring Car included a detailed engine chassis and suspension, luxurious interior and instrument cluster, steerable front wheels, and a hood that opened.

-Jaguar XKE: Standing at 21 ½-inches long, the kit came complete with real rubber tires, turnable front wheels, a realistic instrument panel, doors that opened and closed, and a hood that tilted forward to reveal the highly detailed engine.
+Jaguar XKE: Standing 21 ½-inches long, the kit featured rubber tires, turnable front wheels, a realistic instrument panel, doors that opened and closed, and a hood that tilted forward to reveal a detailed engine.